Flood Safety

 About 28 miles down the scenic byway sits Escalante, home to the annual Escalante Canyons Art Festival/Everett Ruess Days, usually held in September at various venues around the city.

 The festival’s namesake, Everett Ruess, is a legend in many artistic and Utah historic circles.
-Despite his young age, the 20-year-old artist rubbed shoulders with painter Maynard Dixon, and well-known photographers Ansel Adams, Edward Weston, and Dorothea Lange.
+Despite his young age, the 20-year-old artist rubbed shoulders with painter Maynard Dixon, and well-known photographers Ansel Adams, Edward Weston and Dorothea Lange.
 In November of 1934, Ruess mysteriously disappeared in a rugged canyon near Escalante.
-His love for the red rock country and canyons of Arizona and Utah, his poetic musings of his wanderings, the mystery of his death, and the art that lives beyond him have inspired many.
+His love for the red rock country, his poetic musings of his wanderings, the mystery of his death and the art he left behind have inspired many.

-Envision Escalante and Escalante Canyons Group for Arts and Humanities present the annual Escalante Canyons Art Festival/Everett Ruess Days as a working art festival.
+The non-profit organizations Envision Escalante and Escalante Canyons Group for Arts and Humanities present the annual Escalante Canyons Art Festival as a working art festival.
 Their goal is to celebrate the varied fine art that draws from the majestic Escalante country and to welcome people to learn some of the area’s rich history.

 One of the best things about this festival is if you need a break from the art (or when you want to see all the beauty first hand), you can venture out into nearby canyon country and explore for an afternoon or overnight before coming back and indulging some more in the creative art experience.
 Everett Ruess would have wanted it this way.